snd/umgebung/README.md

-then with [umgebung](https://github.com/snd/umgebung) and the [hinoki](https://github.com/snd/hinoki) dependency injection system you can ask for env-vars by their name in your code:
+then with [umgebung](https://github.com/snd/umgebung) and the [hinoki](https://github.com/snd/hinoki) dependency injection system you can ask for envvars by their name in your code:

 ``` javascript
 var hinoki = require('hinoki');